About my region – South Australia

 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
 This regional profile presents an overview of the agriculture, fisheries, and forestry sectors in South Australia and the recent financial performance of the South Australian broadacre, dairy, and vegetable industries.

-South Australia covers a total area of around 983,482 square kilometres and is home to approximately 1,596,600 people (ABS 2011).
-Agricultural land in South Australia occupies 522,343 square kilometres, or about 53 per cent of the state.
-Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 417,650 square kilometres, or 42.5 per cent of the state.
-The most common land use by area is grazing native vegetation, which occupies 410,100 square kilometres or 42 per cent of the state.
+South Australia covers a total area of around 983,300 square kilometres and is home to approximately 1.7 million people (ABS 2018).
+Agricultural land in South Australia occupies 522,300 square kilometres, or about 53 per cent of the state.
+Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 417,600 square kilometres, or 42 per cent of the state.
+The most common land use by area is grazing native vegetation, which occupies 410,100 square kilometres or 42 per cent of the state (ABARES 2016).

-Health care and social assistance was the largest employment sector with 119,300 people, followed by retail trade with 91,900 people, and manufacturing with 77,400 people.
-Other important employment sectors in the state were construction, education and training, and public administration and safety.
-The agriculture, forestry and fishing sector employed 34,100 people, representing around 4 per cent of the state's workforce.
+Health care and social assistance was the largest employment sector with 128,100 people, followed by retail trade with 86,700 people, and manufacturing with 72,900 people.
+Other important employment sectors in the state were education and training; construction; and professional, scientific and technical services.
+The agriculture, forestry and fishing sector employed 30,300 people, representing around 4 per cent of the state's workforce.

 Value of agricultural production

-The most important commodities in South Australia based on the gross value of agricultural production were wheat ($1.3 billion), followed by sheep and lambs ($556 million) and cattle and calves ($522 million).
-These commodities together contributed 39 per cent of the total value of agricultural production in the state.
+The most important commodities in South Australia based on the gross value of agricultural production were wheat ($1 billion), followed by wool ($574 million) and sheep and lambs ($525 million).
+These commodities together contributed 31 per cent of the total value of agricultural production in the state.